Professional practice

 Stuart’s interest in banking and finance litigation predates his arrival at Essex Court Chambers, having previously worked as a research assistant to the Secured Transactions Law Reform Project before commencing pupillage.
 His banking and finance-related work includes the following:

-• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants to a claim brought in the London Commercial Court by two Dubai-based banks seeking to enforce judgments obtained in the Dubai Courts based on personal guarantees allegedly given in support of lending facilities granted to a Dubai companies.
+• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants to a claim brought in the Commercial Court by two Dubai-based banks seeking to enforce judgments obtained in the Dubai Courts based on personal guarantees allegedly given in support of lending facilities granted to a Dubai companies.
 The claim gave rise to a number of issues of UAE banking law and practice.

 • Advised (as sole counsel) a Nigerian bank in connection with a number of disputed repo transactions with an American bank cumulatively worth approximately US$120m.